A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Results

 \subsection{Variations in the fraction of kinetic energy}

 The figures in this section are shown at time $t=0.35$ Gyr or use a time interval centred around $t=0.35$ Gyr (from $0.2$ to $0.5$ Gyr), which is the moment in time when the models with different $f_{\rm kin}$ have comparable total SFRs (see $\S$\ref{sec: sfh}).
+This is done in order to ensure that the differences in the galaxy properties are due to the different $f_{\rm kin}$, and are not a mere consequence of different total SFRs.